michaelmcandrew/civicrm-user-guide-gitbook/common-workflows/importing-data-into-civicrm.md

 rules in CiviCRM).
 You can specify what action to take when an import encounters a duplicate:

--   Skip: skip****the duplicate contact, i.e. leave the original record as it is.
+-   **Skip**: skip the duplicate contact, i.e. leave the original record as it is.
--   Update: update****the original record with the database fields from the import data.
+-   **Update**: update the original record with the database fields from the import data.
 Fields that are not included in the import data will be left as they are.
--   Fill: fill in the additional contact data, if it contains fields that are missing or blank in the original records, and leave fields which currently have values as they are.
+-   **Fill**: fill in the additional contact data, if it contains fields that are missing or blank in the original records, and leave fields which currently have values as they are.
--   No Duplicate Checking: this inserts all valid records without comparing them to existing contact records for possible duplicates.
+-   **No Duplicate Checking**: this inserts all valid records without comparing them to existing contact records for possible duplicates.

 ![](/images/Import%20Options.png)